 Biting amongst toddlers is not uncommon.
-In most cases its just a phase they go through.
+In most cases it’s just a phase they go through.
 We take a look at why toddlers bite and ways to help eliminate their biting altogether.

 Biting amongst toddlers is not uncommon.
 In most cases it’s just a phase they go through.